lucasdevcampos/lucasdevcampos/README.md

 **`Desenvolvedor FullStack`**

-My name is Lucas Campos, and I'm a developer in training, passionate about technology and continuous learning.
-I have experience with Python and frameworks like Flask and Django, as well as working with SQLAlchemy for database management.
-On the front-end, I use CSS with Bootstrap and JavaScript to create modern and responsive interfaces.
-I'm always looking to improve my skills and transform ideas into digital solutions that impact people.
+My name is Lucas Campos, and I am a passionate developer focused on creating impactful digital solutions.
+I specialize in full-stack web development and data manipulation.

+My expertise includes building robust backend systems with Python, using frameworks like Flask and Django, and managing databases with SQLAlchemy.
+I also leverage Pandas and NumPy for data analysis, transformation, and automation tasks.

+On the front-end, I craft modern and responsive user interfaces using CSS, Bootstrap, and JavaScript.

+I am driven by a continuous learning mindset and the challenge of transforming complex ideas into efficient, user-centric applications.

 <p>
     <a href="https://github.com/lucasdevcampos?tab=repositories&sort=stargazers">